-Within this report, you'll find an overview of disclosures and investigations submitted under the Act.
-BC Hydro will continue to work together to promote organizational transparency and accountability, while delivering our reliable, affordable and clean electricity to our customers.
+At BC Hydro we'll continue to work together to promote organizational transparency and accountability, while delivering our reliable, affordable and clean electricity to our customers.

 Introduction

 The Act came into effect at BC Hydro in December 2022 as required by the B.C.
 Government.
 The legislation is designed to protect the public interest by ensuring public sector organizations, like BC Hydro, conduct ourselves ethically and honestly, and that we bring to light and address serious and systemic wrongdoing within our organizations, if it arises.